apivovarov/kb/Sagemaker/AITemplate/compile-and-deploy.md

 # Compile Stable Diffusion Model with AITemplate and Deploy it as AWS Sagemaker Endpoint

+## Select AWS instance
+Select AWS instance where you want to host the model.
+Sagemaker supports the following instances:

+- ml.p3  - V100
+- ml.g4dn - T4
+- ml.g5  - A10G
+- ml.p4d - A100 (limited availability)

+You need to start similar ec2 instance to compile the model.
+Ubuntu 20.04 OS should work.

 ## Install requires software

-We need to install the following packages
+We need to install the following packages on the ec2 instance
 - [cuda-drivers](https://developer.nvidia.com/cuda-toolkit-archive)
 - [cuda](https://developer.nvidia.com/cuda-toolkit-archive)
 - [cuda-drivers-fabricmanager](https://docs.nvidia.com/datacenter/tesla/pdf/fabric-manager-user-guide.pdf)